Updated June 15, 2023

-Informatica is a very important tool used in data warehousing, which helps in managing large amounts of data and reporting the analysis of data.
+Informatica is an essential tool used in data warehousing, which helps manage large amounts of data and report data analysis.
 Below are some questions which will be helpful when you attend an interview on Informatica.

-So you have finally found your dream job in Informatica but are wondering how to crack the Informatica interview and what could be the probable Informatica Scenario based Interview Questions.
-Every interview is different and the scope of a job is different too.
-Keeping this in mind we have designed the most common Informatica Scenario based Interview Questions and Answers to help you get success in your interview.
+You have finally found your dream job in Informatica but are wondering how to crack the 2023 Informatica interview and what could be the probable Informatica Scenario-Based Interview Questions.
+Every interview is different, and the job scope is different too.
+Keeping this in mind, we have designed the most common Informatica Scenario based on Interview Questions and Answers to help you get success in your interview.

-Some of the most important Informatica Scenario based Interview Questions that are frequently asked in an interview are as follows:
+Some of the most essential 2023 Informatica Scenario-Based Interview Questions that are frequently asked in an interview are as follows:

 1. How to remove duplicate records in Informatica?
 Explain the different ways to do it.